 India is a huge country with great needs.

 Our children in India come from different backgrounds – some are orphans, others are children of HIV/AIDS-affected parents but are themselves negative, some are children of commercial sex workers and children of parents with leprosy and incurable diseases.
 These children receive love, care and attention in a safe & comfortable home.
 Their needs for food, clothing, medical treatment are met here.
-They also receive a formal education.
+They also receive education.

 Each year we ensure all children are able to attend school and get their education.
 We also make sure they have their school uniforms, shoes, bags and book just like the rest of the children.